node-red/node-red.github.io/docs/hardware/raspberrypi.md

     NodeREDusername ALL=(ALL) NOPASSWD: /usr/bin/python

-#### Serial port on Raspbian Wheezy

-If you want to use the serial port node with Node.js v0.10.x or v0.12.x and have manually installed Node-RED on Raspbian Wheezy, you will need to manually install a specific version of the serial port node.
-To do this:

-    sudo npm i -g --unsafe-perm node-red-node-serialport@0.0.5

 ### Starting Node-RED

 Due to the constrained memory available on the Raspberry Pi, it is necessary to